sanskrit-coders/jekyll-site-archived/pages/content/websites.md

 ## Site hosting services
 - <http://sites.google.com>
+  - Disadvantages
-  - Disadvantage: Google holds your data, which is not easily exportable.
+    - Google holds your data, which is not easily exportable.
+    - New style websites can't be added to Google search console.

 ## Static site generators
 - Jekyll